What is the university’s approach to testing for COVID-19 among students, faculty and staff?

-What should I do if one of my roommates tests positive?
+What should I do if my roommate or close contact feels sick or tests positive?

-Since you would be a close contact to a confirmed positive case, you should quarantine for 14 days from the date of the last exposure to the person who tested positive.
+If your roommate or close contact tests positive for COVID-19, you would be a close contact to a confirmed positive case and should quarantine for 14 days from the date of the last exposure to the person who tested positive.
 Contact tracing efforts related to positive cases are conducted by the Mississippi State Department of Health, supported by UM, and you may be contacted as part of these efforts.

 - If you are an on-campus resident, contact Student Housing (662-915-7328) to discuss quarantine options.

 - Contact your instructors to let them know that you are sick, quarantined, or have some other health-related absence.